knail1/ai-agent-dagger-containers-demo/README.md

 python agent/customize.py --spec my-spec.json

 # Deploy your customized application
-./execute.py
+python execute.py
 ```

 ## 🔄 Interaction Flow

-1. User clones this repository
+1. User forks this repository
-2. User runs the execute.py script
+2. User pulls it into their OpenHands Docker instance
+3. User asks OpenHands to modify it based on their application specification
-3. The Dagger orchestrator uses Docker-in-Docker to create sub-containers for each tier of the application
+4. OpenHands uses Docker-in-Docker to create sub-containers for each tier of the application
-4. The orchestrator deploys the code in these containerized environments
+5. OpenHands deploys the code in these containerized environments
-5. User interacts with the application through the React frontend
+6. User interacts with the application through the React frontend
-6. React frontend makes requests to the Flask API
+7. React frontend makes requests to the Flask API
-7. Flask API queries the PostgreSQL database
+8. Flask API queries the PostgreSQL database
-8. Data flows back to the user through the same path
+9. Data flows back to the user through the same path

 ### Docker-in-Docker Workflow

 The key feature of this demo is the Docker-in-Docker capability:

-1. The Dagger orchestrator runs with access to the host's Docker socket
+1. The OpenHands AI container runs with access to the host's Docker socket
-2. It creates and manages three sub-containers:
+2. OpenHands creates and manages three sub-containers:
    - Frontend container (React)
    - API container (Flask)
    - Database container (PostgreSQL)
 3. These containers communicate with each other through a Docker network
-4. The orchestrator can modify code in these containers and rebuild them as needed
+4. OpenHands can modify code in these containers and rebuild them as needed
-5. All of this happens within a single execution environment
+5. All of this happens without leaving the OpenHands container environment

 ## 🛠 Technologies Demonstrated

-- **Docker-in-Docker**: Using Docker socket to create and manage containers from within a container
+- **Docker-in-Docker**: OpenHands AI runs in a Docker container that orchestrates other containers
 - **Dagger.io**: Used for container orchestration and pipeline automation
 - **React**: Frontend user interface
 - **Flask**: API middleware